BioEnergy Control System

 Thalamus (Diencephalon)

 The relay station for sensory and motor information, regulating alertness, attention, sleep, and emotional integration.
-It plays a critical role in filtering and directing energy flow to essential tasks.
+It plays a critical role in filtering and prioritising neural signals, influencing how energy is directed to essential tasks.

 Hypothalamus (Diencephalon)